ZupIT/beagle-docs/content/en/ios/customization/dependencies/multiple-configurations.md

 In this step you can configure all dependencies that is also supported in [BeagleDependencies]({{< ref path="/ios/customization/dependencies/overview.md" lang="en" >}})

-The properties in `BeagleDependenciesFactory` receive a Factory of type needed:
+The properties in `BeagleDependenciesFactory` receive a Factory of the type needed:

 ```swift
 public struct Factory<T> {